Man gets 100+ years in Palmdale car-to-car shooting

 PALMDALE – A 23-year-old man convicted of the attempted murder of a teenage girl in a car-to-car shooting in Palmdale was sentenced Monday to 101 years to life in prison.

 On Sept.
-19, jurors also found Jaime Alberto Espinoza guilty of five counts of assault with a deadly weapon and one count of shooting at a vehicle.
+19, jurors also found Jaime Alberto Espinoza guilty of five counts of assault with a semiautomatic firearm and one count of shooting at an occupied vehicle.

+Deputy District Attorney Thomas Trainor of the Hardcore Gang Division said the jury also found that Espinoza inflicted great bodily injury, used a handgun and committed the crimes in affiliation with a criminal street gang.

-Co-defendant Fernando Albarran, also 23, pleaded no contest last August to one count each of attempted murder and assault with a deadly weapon and was sentenced to 15 years to life behind bars.
+Co-defendant Fernando Albarran, also 23, pleaded no contest last August to one count of attempted murder and was sentenced to 17 years to life behind bars.

-Police and prosecutors said the pair were in a vehicle that pulled up alongside a car near 17th Street East and Avenue R just after noon on Dec.
+The case stems from an incident that occurred on Dec.
 19, 2014.

-One shot was fired, and a girl sitting in the front passenger seat was struck in the head and rushed to a hospital in critical condition.
+Espinoza was involved in a verbal altercation with two individuals on a street near Palmdale High School before the two individuals got into a car with three other victims, two of which were high school students, the prosecutor said.
+According to trial testimony, Espinoza then flagged down Albarran, got into his car and began to follow the vehicle with the two individuals and three others aboard.

 Albarran and Espinoza, both of Palmdale, were arrested several hours later, according to police, who characterized it as a gang-related shooting.

-Note: Editor’s note: Story updated to include additional details from the Los Angeles County District Attorney’s Office.